Caeria

 Caeria (died 344/343 BC), was an Illyrian queen who reigned in the second part of the fourth century BC.

-Cynane, an Illyrian princess and daughter of Philip II of Macedon, engaged in battle with Caeria in 344/343 BC.
+Cynane, a Macedonian princess and daughter of Philip II of Macedon and Audata of Illyria, engaged in battle with Caeria in 344/343 BC.
 An account cites that Cynane accompanied her father when this happened during his campaign in Illyria.
 Caeria was killed by Cynane in a hand-to-hand combat with a blow to the throat, and with great slaughter, her army was also defeated.